-In addition to being injured, one must also file a claim with the assistance of a class action medical malpractice lawyer.
-Each law firm handles their cases individually to fit their clients needs.
-These are the following types of claims against Medtronic that would be acceptable in an application for pre settlement funding.
+In addition to being injured, one must also file a claim with the assistance of a class-action medical malpractice lawyer.
+Each law firm handles its cases individually to fit its client’s needs.
+These are the following types of claims against Medtronic that would be acceptable in an application for pre-settlement funding.

 - Defective product